 The LEA must submit a budget form to the ADE School Finance Department with your K-3 funding.
 Monies are funded to districts/charters in their M & O budgets.
 The K-3/MOWR funds do not appear as a separate budget line item.
 For A and B districts/charters, funds are released immediately upon submission and State Board approval of their literacy plan.
 For C and D districts/charters, funds are released upon submission, review and approval of their literacy plan by the State Board of Education.
 Current school year funding is approximately $130.00 per K-3 student as shown on the 100 day count.

-All district/charter schools (no matter the letter grade) are required to submit to the State Board of Education a plan each year for improving the reading proficiency of the K-3 pupils.
+Many districts/charter schools are required to submit literacy plans each year for improving the proficiency of the K-3 pupils.
 Components include:

 - school/ literacy contacts,